In this topic

-System settings let you define certain settings for the Episerver CMS installation, for instance, to activate globalization, change the error handling, and configure version management of content.
+System settings let you define certain settings for the Episerver CMS installation, such as to activate globalization, change the error handling, and configure version management of content.

 This field is ignored if the Unlimited versions or Disable deletion of content versions box is selected.